excid3/rails/guides/source/getting_started.md

 ### Propshaft

 Rails' asset pipeline is called Propshaft.
 It takes your CSS, JavaScript, images, and other assets and serves them to your browser.
-In production, Propshaft digests your assets so they can be cached indefinitely for performance.
+In production, Propshaft keeps track of each version of your assets so they can be cached to make your pages faster.
+Check out the [Asset Pipeline guide](asset_pipeline.html) to learn more about how this works.

 Let's modify `app/assets/stylesheets/application.css` and change our font to sans-serif.